faroedev/faroe.dev/pages/index.md

 Some key features of the server:

 1. Takes care of all the hard parts.
 Passwords, email address verification, sessions, rate limiting, password resets, and more.
 2. Extends your existing user database instead of replacing it.
-Full customizability and no more data synchronization.
+Own and customize your user data.
+No more data synchronization between servers.
 3. No direct connections to your database.
 Just basic HTTP requests.
 4. Only ephemeral data is stored.
 Less things to manage and worry about.